 We hope the Frequently Asked Questions below will help with most queries related to the 8315 E Colfax project.
 If you have any additional questions, please do not hesitate to contact us.

 Can you tell me more about the 8315 East Colfax Project?

 Mercy Housing Mountain Plains, a local non-profit affordable housing owner, is partnering with the City of Denver to redevelop the currently vacant parcels at 8315 East Colfax Avenue and 1500 Valentia Street.
 Mercy Housing values and relies on community engagement to help inform all its projects, including 8315 East Colfax.
 The City purchased the two parcels in 2017 with the vision for preserving them for a future community-serving use.
 Mercy Housing was selected via a competitive selection process with the City and stakeholders to redevelop the site.

-Mercy Housing intends to develop approximately 80 units of affordable housing with a focus on providing quality affordable rental housing for families and individuals.
+Mercy Housing intends to develop 82 units of affordable housing with a focus on providing quality affordable rental housing for families and individuals.
 The ground floor space of the new development will have an Early Childhood Education (ECE) Center to provide affordable and quality childcare on site for approximately 45 children.